With Easter fast approaching, you will want to get your egg situation under control.

 If you are going to engage in the long-standing tradition of dyeing Easter eggs, you are going to need to start out with a good, sturdy canvas.

-Coloring eggs has come a long way since the days of the early Christian Church where believers stained eggs red to commemorate the crucifixion of Jesus Christ.
-The practice was so popular among the faithful, the Church adopted the use of eggs as part of the celebration of Easter in the Roman Ritual, the official ritual works of the Roman Rite of the Catholic Church.
+Coloring eggs has come a long way since the days of the early Christian church, where believers stained eggs red to commemorate the crucifixion of Jesus Christ.
+The practice was so popular among the faithful that the Church adopted the use of eggs as part of the celebration of Easter in the Roman Ritual, the official ritual works of the Roman Rite of the Catholic Church.

 - Put eggs in a pot large enough to hold them in a single layer.

-- Cover the eggs with an inch of water.
+- Put enough water in the pot to cover the eggs with an inch of water.